akzshah-code/bankconverts-frontend/README.md

 ## Architecture Overview

 1.  **`bankconverts-frontend` (This Repository - Public):** A Vite-powered React application that provides the user interface.
 It is deployed as a **Cloudflare Pages** project.
-2.  **`bankconverts-backend` (Separate Private Repository):** A Cloudflare Worker that handles all secure logic, including file processing and communication with the Gemini API.
+2.  **`bankconverts-backend` (Separate Private Repository):** A Cloudflare Worker that handles all secure logic, including file processing and communication with the Google Gemini API.
 It is deployed as a **Cloudflare Worker**.

 ---